sayaninja/StateQuizGame/README.md

 ## Documentation

+First when the quiz-game starts, it askes if user wants to be tested with states locations or their capital locations.
+The initila pages is in `QuizFrontPage` class.

-First program reads data in `Country` about country’s states’ names, their capitals, and locations of buttons on every state for choosing them.
+The program reads data in `Country` about country’s states’ names, their capitals, and locations of buttons on every state for choosing them.
 All the data is in `States.txt` file.
 As you can see, in the constructor, every Country object has its name, capital and list of its states.
 ```java
 public Country(){
 	states = new ArrayList<State>();